thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 By completing this series, you will be able to:

 - Display your buildings on a map widget;
-- Show a list of office spaces with detailed information about each one;
+- Show a list of office spaces with detailed information about each one of them;
 - Show a list of devices in a selected office and visualize their layout on the room plan;
 - Develop dedicated panels for each device, showcasing both real-time and historical data;
 - Share your dashboard with clients.

-For simplicity, we'll concentrate on a single office in Building A, equipped with smart devices to monitor everything from energy consumption to environmental conditions.
+For simplicity, we&#39;ll concentrate on a single office in Building A, equipped with smart devices to monitor everything from energy consumption to environmental conditions.

-Let's begin with the basics: add new entities, establishing relationships between them, and display our buildings in the OpenStreet Map and Entities table widgets.
+Let&#39;s begin with the basics: add new entities, establish relationships between them, and display our buildings in the OpenStreet Map and Entities table widgets.
 After completing the first guide, you will have a dashboard that looks like this:

 ![image](/images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/lesson-1-pe.png)

 ## Adding entities and establishing relationships between them

-Before we add and start configure dashboard, we need to add some entities, specifically assets and devices.
+Before we add and configure the dashboard, we need to add some entities, specifically assets and devices.
 Assets will represent our buildings and offices, while devices will represent our sensors.

 ### Adding assets